 The cost of attendance (COA) is the estimated total cost of the student's program of study.
-It includes charges assessed by the university (tuition and fees), as well as other expenses not charged by the university but which a typical student may incur while attending school including, but not limited to books and supplies, room and board, transportation, and other miscellaneous personal expenses.
+It includes indirect and direct costs associated with enrollment.
+Direct costs are the applicable tuition and fees, and indirect costs are other expenses not charged by the university but which a typical student may incur while attending school including, but not limited to books and supplies, housing and meals, transportation, and other miscellaneous personal expenses.